RandomDSdevel/Developer-Sandbox/README.md

 ## About This Repository

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is a personal repository containing my free, libre, and open-source development projects and project ideas.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is a personal repository containing or referencing my free, libre, and open-source development projects and project ideas.

 ## Contributing